Rapfff/jajapy/docs/source/examples/08-hmm.rst

 1. Create a HMM *H* from scratch,
 2. Use it to generate a training set,
 3. Use the Baum-Welch algorithm to learn, from the training set, *H*,
-4. Compare *H* with the model generated at the previous step.
+4. Compare *H* with the output model.

 Creating a HMM
 ^^^^^^^^^^^^^^